wso2/docs-is/en/includes/guides/authentication/mfa/add-totp-login.md

 2. Select the application for which TOTP needs to be added.

-3. Go to the **Sign-in Method** tab of the application and add the TOTP authenticator from your preferred editor:
+3. Go to the **Login Flow** tab of the application and add the TOTP authenticator from your preferred editor:

     ---
     === "Classic Editor"